-The Commission is authorised to sign, on behalf of the Union, the Economic Partnership Agreement between the Republic of Kenya, Member of the East African Community, of the one part, and the European Union, of the other part, subject to the conclusion of the said Agreement at a later stage.
+The Economic Partnership Agreement between the Republic of Kenya, Member of the East African Community, of the one part, and the European Union and its Member States, of the other part ('the Agreement'), is hereby concluded.

 The text of the Agreement is attached to this Decision.